shader-slang/slang/docs/user-guide/a1-01-matrix-layout.md

 1) Consistency : Same vector interpretation in shader and host code
 2) Performance: Host vector interpretation should match host matrix layout

-Then there are two combinations
+Then there are two combinations that work

 1) `row-major` matrix layout for host and kernel, and `row` vector interpretation.
 2) `column-major` matrix layout for host and kernel, and `column` vector interpretation.